FullStackWithLawrence/aws-rekognition/README.md

 ## Quickstart Setup

+This is a fully automated build process using Terraform.
+The build typically takes around 60 seconds to complete.
+If you are new to Terraform then please review this [Getting Started Guide](./doc/TERRAFORM.md) first.

-1. Configure Terraform for your AWS account.
+Configure Terraform for your AWS account.
 Set these three values in [terraform.tfvars](./terraform/terraform.tfvars):

 ```terraform
 account_id           = "012345678912"   # your 12-digit AWS account number